razroo/angular-content/unit-testing/unit-testing-performance/unit-testing-performance.md

 ## Karma Parallel ##

-Karma Parallel is an npm package that be used to run unit tests in parallel.
-It would require for the karma config to be updated accordingly.
-The one downfall of the karma config.
+Karma Parallel is an npm package that can be used to run unit tests in parallel.
+Karma Parallel requires the karma config to be updated accordingly.
+This is one downfall of the karma config that anytime a new package is added, it has to be updated accordingly.

 ## Ng-Bullet ##